-Peter Enns has a Ph.D. from Harvard and occupies an endowed chair at his university, but he talks like a normal person because he is otherwise just a regular guy who loves God and baseball.
-He even writes like a normal person (well, actually better, according to his literary agent).
+Peter Enns has a Ph.D. from Harvard and occupies an endowed chair at his university, but he talks and writes like a normal person who loves God (and baseball) and is trying to follow Jesus day to day.

 Pete’s deep curiosity about the Bible led to questions that get to core issues of faith, but that are often taken for granted.
 Questions like:

 - What are we supposed to do with a book like this?

 - Why should we care about the Bible at all?

 - What is God up to in the world?

 - What does God really want of us here and now?

 Pete’s courage to work through tough questions rather than avoid them cost him his teaching job, and nearly his own faith, until he saw that the process was deepening his faith in new and unexpected ways.

 Now, Pete is passionate about helping us see the Bible from fresh angles to deepen our faith, to free us to bring our doubts, fears, and questions to God, and to show us that asking our deepest and most frightening questions of faith is part of our spiritual journey...not the end!